All Episodes

 I know Reagan had tons of enthusiasm starting in 1976, the Republican convention.

-But my point in 1980, the polling day in 1980 had Jimmy Carter nine points winning by nine points four or five days out.
+But my point in 1980, the polling date in 1980 had Jimmy Carter nine points, winning by nine points four or five days out.

-The in fact the last major poll before the nineteen eighty election had Jimmy Carter winning by nine points, I think it was.
+In fact, the last major poll before the 1980 election had Jimmy Carter winning by nine points, I think it was.

 I will never forget that election night, folks.